 - The deduction for state and local taxes is now capped at $10,000 for the sum of state and local property taxes and income taxes (or sales tax in lieu of income tax).

-- The mortgage interest deduction is eliminated for interest paid on home equity debt, like home equity lines of credit.
+- The mortgage interest deduction is eliminated for interest paid on home equity debt.
+This is debt used for something other than to buy, build, or improve your home.

 - The standard deduction nearly doubled and is now $12,000 for single filers and $24,000 for married filers.